Equilibrium Investment with Random Risk Aversion: (Non-)uniqueness, Optimality, and Comparative Statics: Equilibrium Strategy

 \begin{remark} The convergence results in Proposition \ref{proposition3.10} depend solely on the sequence of integral values $\{\Lambda_n\}_{n \ge 1}$, and no convergence of the parameter sequence $\{(\lambda_n(\cdot), T_n)\}_{n \ge 1}$ itself is required.
-Moreover, focusing on time $0$ entails no loss of generality.
-For any arbitrary time $t$, analogous conclusions follow by a simple time translation, with $t$ treated as the initial time. \end{remark} \begin{remark} In the single-stock case, assuming that $\lambda > 0$ and $\sigma > 0$ are constants, one can use $\hat{\pi}(\cdot) = \frac{1}{\sigma} h(v(\cdot)) \lambda$, together with the monotonicity of $h$ given in Lemma \ref{h:mono}, to establish a favorable property: $\pi(\cdot)$ is decreasing.
+Moreover, focusing on time $0$ does not cause a loss of generality.
+For any time $t$, analogous conclusions follow by a simple time translation, with $t$ treated as the initial time. \end{remark} \begin{remark} In the single-stock case, assuming that $\lambda > 0$ and $\sigma > 0$ are constants, one can use $\widehat{\pi}(\cdot) = \frac{1}{\sigma} h(v(\cdot)) \lambda$, together with the monotonicity of $h$ given in Lemma \ref{h:mono}, to establish a favorable property: $\pi(\cdot)$ is decreasing.
 See Section 4.3 of \cite{Desmettre2023} for a detailed discussion.
 However, the results in \cite{Desmettre2023} do not yield Proposition~\ref{proposition3.10}.
-The proof of Proposition~\ref{proposition3.10} crucially relies on our explicit characterization of the risk exposure vector, given in \eqref{eq:localvola}, which is not available in their framework. \end{remark}
+The proof of Proposition~\ref{proposition3.10} is crucially based on our closed-form expression for the risk exposure vector, given in \eqref{eq:localvola}, which is not available in their work. \end{remark}

-As the final part of this section, we use the explicit characterization of the equilibria in Theorem \ref{theorem3.3} to investigate the continuity properties of $a (\cdot)$ with respect to the distribution of the random risk aversion.
-More specifically, the following theorem shows that if a sequence of random risk aversion $\{R_n\}_{n\ge1}$ converges in distribution to $R$, then the corresponding sequence $\{a_n\}_{n\ge1}$ of volatility converges to $a$.
+As the final part of this section, we use the closed form of the equilibria in Theorem \ref{theorem3.3} to investigate the continuity properties of $a(\cdot)$ w.r.t. the distribution of the random risk aversion.
+More specifically, the following theorem shows that if a sequence of RRA $\{\boldsymbol{R}_n\}_{n\ge1}$ converges in distribution to $\boldsymbol{R}$, then the corresponding sequence of risk exposure vectors $\{a_n\}_{n\ge1}$ converges to $a$.

 \begin{theorem} Let $\{\boldsymbol{R}_n\}_{n\ge 1}$ be a sequence of random risk aversions that converges in distribution to $\boldsymbol{R}$ and $\lim\limits_{n \to \infty} \mEt[\boldsymbol{R}_n] = \mEt[\boldsymbol{R}] \in (0, \infty)$.
 Assume that $H_n(\infty) > \Lambda(0)$ for all $n \geq 1$ and $H(\infty) > \Lambda(0)$.
 Let $a_n=a_{\boldsymbol{R}_n}$ and $a=a_{\boldsymbol{R}}$.
 Then $\lim\limits_{n \to \infty} a_n(t) = a(t)$ for all $t \in [0, T)$.
-Moreover, if $\lambda \in L^\infty([0,T])$, then the convergence is uniform on $[0,T)$. \begin{proof} See Appendix \ref{proof:thm:converge:distribution}. \end{proof} \end{theorem}
+Moreover, if $\lambda \in L^\infty([0,T))$, then the convergence is uniform on $[0,T)$. \begin{proof} See Appendix \ref{proof:thm:converge:distribution}. \end{proof} \end{theorem}